pantheon-systems/solr-power/README.md

 ## Installation ##

 The Solr Power plugin can be installed just like you'd install any other WordPress plugin.
-Because Solr Power is intended to be a bridge between WordPress and the Apache Solr search engine, you'll need access to a functioning Solr instance for the plugin to work as expected.
+Because Solr Power is intended to be a bridge between WordPress and the Apache Solr search engine, you'll need access to a functioning Solr 3.6 instance for the plugin to work as expected.
+This plugin does not support other versions of Solr.

 If you're using the Solr Power plugin on Pantheon, setting up Apache Solr is as easy as enabling the Apache Solr add-on in your Pantheon dashboard.
 Once you've done so: